programmfabrik/apitest/README.md

 ## CSV Data comparison

-If the response format is specified as `"type": "csv"`, we internally marshal that CSV into json.
+If the response format is specified as `"type": "csv"`, we internally marshal that CSV into JSON.
+The resulting JSON is an array of objects where each object contains the data of a single CSV row.

-You can also specify the delimiter (`comma`) for the CSV format (default: `,`):
+You can also specify the delimiter (`comma`) for parsing the CSV (default: `,`):

 ```json
 {